oneapi-src/distributed-ranges/benchmarks/gbench/README.rst

   mpirun -n 2 ./mp-bench --benchmark_counters_tabular=true --benchmark_filter=.*DR

-SHP Sample Commands
+SP Sample Commands
 ===================

-By default, SHP uses all available devices.
-When running on a 2 socket CPU system, SHP partitions the root device into 2 devices.
+By default, SP uses all available devices.
+When running on a 2 socket CPU system, SP partitions the root device into 2 devices.
 Use ``-d`` to explicitly control the number of devices::

-  ./shp-bench --benchmark_time_unit=ms --benchmark_counters_tabular=true -d 2
+  ./sp-bench --benchmark_time_unit=ms --benchmark_counters_tabular=true -d 2

 Benchmark Variants
 ==================